 Products supporting principles of sustainability such as energy efficiency, fair trade, organic farming, and local production are all examples of responsible buying.

 In 2009, some Australian state governments embarked on energy efficiency initiatives delivered via electricity retailers to help householders reduce their energy consumption, and therefore lower greenhouse gas emissions.
-There is also support in some regions under the Australian Solar Cities initiative.

 There’s also good financial reasons for energy efficiency in the the home as the more energy efficient appliances, the more money you are saving on energy bills.